josephdakotajohnson/work-planner/README.md

  - This website was coded by Joseph Dakota Johnson with starter code provided.

  - Instructor Caleb Crum helped me during class by showing me ways to add the time-block classes of past, present, and future.
+He also helped me figure out how to add an a button to the HTML and a delete function.
 [Caleb's GitHub account](https://github.com/CalebCrumInstructor)

  - Tutor Alexis Gonzalez helped me during a tutoring session by helping me figure out the correct perspective to think on when researching and implementing coding and by helping me figure out how to pull from local storage with a kei.